Common hill myna

 The common hill myna (Gracula religiosa), sometimes spelled "mynah" and formerly simply known as the hill myna or myna bird, is the myna most commonly sighted in aviculture, where it is often simply referred to by the latter two names.
 It is a member of the starling family (Sturnidae), resident in hill regions of South Asia and Southeast Asia.
 The Sri Lanka hill myna, a former subspecies of G. religiosa, is now generally accepted as a separate species G. ptilogenys.
-The Enggano hill myna (G. enganensis) and Nias hill myna (G. robusta) are also widely accepted as specifically distinct, and many authors favor treating the southern hill myna (G. indica) from the Nilgiris and elsewhere in the Western Ghats of India as a separate species.
+The Nias hill myna (G. robusta) are also widely accepted as specifically distinct, and many authors favor treating the southern hill myna (G. indica) from the Nilgiris and elsewhere in the Western Ghats of India as a separate species.

 The common hill myna is a popular talking bird.
 Its specific name religiosa may allude to the practice of teaching mynas to repeat prayers.

+Taxonomy

+The common hill myna was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Gracula religiosa.
+The type location is the Indonesian island of Java.
+The genus name is from Latin graculus, an unknown bird sometimes identified as the western jackdaw.
+The specific epithet religiosa is from Latin religiosus meaning "sacred".